From Here to Eternity: Plot

 A member of Holmes's boxing team, Sergeant Galovitch, picks a fight with Prewitt.
 Holmes fails to stop it, which is noticed by the regimental commander.
-When Prewitt prevails in the fight, Holmes finally intervenes and is about to punish Prewitt again; but, does nothing after learning Galovitch started the fight.
+When Prewitt prevails in the fight, Holmes finally intervenes and is about to punish Prewitt again, but does nothing after learning Galovitch started the fight.

 Maggio escapes from the stockade after a brutal beating from Judson and dies in Prewitt's arms.
 Seeking revenge, Prewitt engages Judson in a back alley knife fight.
 Prewitt kills Judson but is badly wounded and stays with Lorene.
 Warden covers for Prewitt's absence.

 After initiating a review into Holmes's conduct, the regimental commander orders his resignation in lieu of a court martial.
 Holmes's replacement, Captain Ross, reprimands the other NCOs, demotes Galovitch to private, and affirms there will be no more promotions through boxing.
 Karen tells Warden that Holmes's resignation is forcing them back to the mainland, but Warden reveals he has no interest in becoming an officer, effectively ending their relationship.
 Warden promises her that they will meet somewhere someday.

 On December 7, the Japanese attack Pearl Harbor.
-Warden takes command, orders coffee be made and leads a fierce resistance to the attack.
+Warden takes command and leads a fierce resistance to the attack.
 Despite Lorene's pleas to stay with her, Prewitt attempts to rejoin his company but is shot dead by military police when he refuses to halt.
 Warden identifies him as a hardhead but a good soldier.

 Days later, Karen and Lorene coincidentally stand next to each other on a ship going to the mainland.
 Karen tosses her leis into the sea, wondering if she will ever return to Hawaii.
 Lorene tells Karen she herself will not return, as her "fiancé", whom she identifies as Prewitt, was a bomber pilot who died during the attack and was awarded a Silver Star.
 Karen recognizes the name but says nothing.